SkinnyPigeon/java_cards/game/Readme.md

 For the longest time the pair just stare at each other.
 Neither knowing what to do next.
 Together, however, and without taking their eyes off of each other they glance down at these instructions.

-They must each new up an instance of logic and pass their hand cards and the community cards they wish to use.
-Once there the logic can then do all the magic and sort out the scores:
+They must each new up an instance of Logic and pass in their hand cards and the community cards.
+Once there the Logic can then do all the magic and sort out the scores:

   logic = new Logic( game.seeHand(), jeff.seeHand() );